-What is an Enzyme and how does It work?
+What is an Enzyme and how does it work?

 What is an Enzyme?

 We will discuss “what is an enzyme and how does it works?”
-Enzymes are the most remarkable and highly specialized proteins that act as catalysts for biochemical reaction in living things such as animals as well as the plants.
-Enzymes are macromolecular biological substances which are created in the pants and animals even in the microorganism.
-They work as catalysts in the biochemical reactions.
+Enzymes are the most remarkable and highly specialized proteins that act as catalysts for biochemical reactions in living things such as animals as well as the plants.
+Enzymes are macromolecular biological substances that are created in the pants and animals even in the microorganism.
+They work as catalysts in biochemical reactions.
 Enzymes accelerate as well as slow down or catalyze chemical reactions.
 Enzymes have unique three-dimensional shapes that very useful to fit the shapes of substrates so that they could catalyze the reactions.

 - They have a high degree of specificity for their substrates,

 - They work in aqueous solutions under very gentle temperature and pH circumstances